 Major presentation and paper: You will prepare a conference-style presentation and a paper of publishable quality on a topic of your choice, with the topic subject to instructor approval.
 Presentations will last 15-20 minutes, with 10 minutes for questions and discussion.
 Paper length and style will depend on topic and on requirements of appropriate publication venues.
-Presentation and final paper are due at Class #4.
-"Progress conference" with instructor at Class #2.
-"Dry run" of presentation and draft of final paper due at Class #3.
+Paper topic selection due June 11.
+Draft due July 20.
+Optional rehearsal or "dry run" of presentation, July 23-25.
+Presentation and final paper are due at class on July 27, 2007.

 Portfolio: You will update, present and discuss your portfolio.
 Feedback will be provided by the instructor and classmates.
-Discussion at Class #1; due at Class #3.
+Discussion and sharing of portfolio issues should occur via WebCT Vista.
+Revised portfolios must be mailed by July 16, 2007.

 Professional Development Plan: Each student will create and record a personal plan for professional development.
 For students who need to seek employment, this will include a detailed job-hunting plan.
 For all students, this will include plans for solidifying and updating their professional knowledge in the two-year period following graduation.
-Due by post in WebCT Vista no later than Class #2.
+Submit via WebCT Vista no later than July 6, 2007.

 Reflection on MLIS Experience: Each student will prepare an essay that reflects on and evaluates his or her experience with the MLIS degree program.
 The essay will include the student's determination of strengths and weaknesses within the program.
-Due by post in WebCT Vista no later than Class #3.
+Submit via Web CT Vista no later than July 13, 2007.